Look for your category in these nonfiction books edited by Barbara McNichol Editorial.

 Health and Lifestyle

-Bipolar MD: My Life As a Physician with Bipolar Disorder by Paul Golden MD Dr. Paul delves into what it’s like to live with bipolar disorder every day but still carry on a full and satisfying life.
+Bipolar MD: My Life As a Physician with Bipolar Disorder by Paul Golden MD (Dudley Court Press) Dr. Paul delves into what it’s like to live with bipolar disorder every day but still carry on a full and satisfying life.
 Encouraging and insightful for people with this disorder.

 Cubicle to Cuba: Desk Job to Dream Job by Heidi Siefkas Get ready for more adventures with tour guide Heidi who opens the mysteries of traveling in Cuba with stories from her travels worldwide.